 A manager is responsible for configuring and controlling one or more meter readers.
 A meter reader may only be controlled by a single manager.
-A meter reader needs to know at least the following for every meter is is collecting usage data from:
+A meter reader needs to know at least the following for every meter it is collecting usage data from:

-- The meter's unique identity, i.e. its network name or address. - How often usage data is to be collected from the meter. - Which flow records are to be collected (e.g. all active flows, the whole flow table, flows seen since a given time, etc.). - Which attribute values are to be collected for the required flow records (e.g. all attributes, or a small subset of them)
+- The meter's unique identity, i.e. its network name or address. - How often usage data is to be collected from the meter. - Which flow records are to be collected (e.g. all flows, flows for a particular rule set, flows which have been active since a given time, etc.). - Which attribute values are to be collected for the required flow records (e.g. all attributes, or a small subset of them)